asyncapi/website/pages/blog/introduction-to-glee-a-spec-first-framework.md

  - It makes sure your code, specification, and documentation are synchronized.
 Glee eliminates the possibility of straying from the spec, which compels you to embrace a spec-first methodology, ensuring that your API is always entirely defined and coherent.
 When your API evolves, it includes the specification and documentation.

  - Glee simplifies creating and maintaining connections, allowing you to concentrate solely on developing code that meets your business needs.
-By handling performance, scalability, resilience, and all other aspects necessary for production-readiness, Glee frees you from the burden of managing these technicalities, enabling you to focus on delivering a high-quality application that meets the demands of your users.
+By handling performance, scalability, resilience, and all other aspects necessary for production readiness, Glee frees you from the burden of managing these technicalities, enabling you to focus on delivering a high-quality application that meets the demands of your users.

 # Getting Started With Glee